jackwherry/smartquotes.js/README.md

 Smart quotes are smart typography, and now it’s just a ’script away.

 This is a fork of https://github.com/kellym/smartquotes.js adapted to turn `---` into —.
 That's all.
-You can see it in action at https://snazz.xyz.

 ## Installation